Tarun Pamneja MBACP UKCP MBPsS

 - find yourself with addictions or other distressing and uncontrollable behaviour

-Psychotherapy is a commitment you make to creating space in your life for conversations focussed upon your inner life where you can remember, think and experience.
-These conversations are difficult if not impossible to have in ordinary modern lives and without them, our lives are very conflicted and unfulfilled.
+Psychotherapy is a commitment you make to creating a regular space in your life for conversations about your inner life, somewhere you can remember, think and experience.
+These conversations are impossible in our ordinary modern lives and without them, our lives remain conflicted and unfulfilled.

 I will work with you to create the safe and stable environment where you can speak and be heard without judgement.
-The experience of speaking and feeling together with being heard and understood is rare and helpful in achieving a better self-understanding and can help you create a better future for yourself.
-You might learn to manage your addictions, feelings of depression, anxiety, meaninglessness or confusion/obsession around sexuality.
+The experience of speaking and feeling together with being heard and understood and can help in achieving greater self-understanding and create a better future for yourself.

 I can work with you on a short or long-term basis, depending upon your need.